Need a Boston Tourist Accident Lawyer? Boston is a very popular destination for tourists. Each year millions of tourists come Read More…

 What Is An Independent Medical Exam (IME)?

 If you are out of work and receiving workers compensation checks, the insurance company will likely have you attend an IME in order to reduce or terminate your benefits.
 You have to attend this exam.
 You may request the insurance company to provide you with transportation.
+An interpreter is also provided if needed.

 What If My Employer Does Not Have Workers Compensation Insurance?